The thermodynamics of computational copying in biochemical systems: Results

 Furthermore, the fraction of phosphorylated readout $f$ is

 giving

 For the full calculation, we refer to Supplementary Discussion 1.
-The mean field approach holds in the limit of many receptors, or when the receptor dynamics is fast.
-If these conditions are not met, readouts perform copies of receptor states that are correlated with the current readout state.
+The mean field approach holds in the limit of many receptors, or when the \teoresp{readout phosphorylation dynamics is slower than the receptor-ligand dynamics, as required for the mechanism of time integration}.
+If these conditions are not met, \teoresp{a given readout performs many copies of autocorrelated data}.
 Detailed analysis of this regime is beyond the scope of this work, but a brief discussion is provided in Supplementary Discussion 1. }

 Given the rate of copying (Eq.\,\ref{n dot copy}) and the rate at which chemical work is done (Eq.\,\ref{G dot}), we are now in a position to calculate the chemical work done per copy \teoedit{cycle}: